 The basic difference between the Buying Put options and the Selling call options is only that one gives the right to buy, and the other gives the right to sell.
 Before getting further into the discussion of what is better than what, let us go through the basics.

 What is an option buyer?

 An option buyer is a person who buys an option and hopes that its price increases so that it can be sold for a higher amount and substantial profit can be gained.

 An option seller is a person whose profit depends on the falling of the stock price.
 If the option is brought back for a lesser amount than the trader sold it, there will be substantial profit.

-How to decide between buying option and selling option?
+How to decide between buying options vs selling options?

-You need to take in mind four consideration to decide between buying option and selling option.
+You need to take in mind four considerations to decide between buying option and selling option.

 - Do you positively think that the price of the stock will go down?
 If yes, then, in this case, you should buy the put option.
 The maximum loss you will incur is the premium you have paid the maximum profit however you will make is unlimited.

 - The next question to ask yourself is whether you are unsure about the stock going up or down.
 If this is the case, then it is better to sell the call.
 This should be done when the price of the stock is not less than you have paid for but is not even going higher.
 Staying at a share for a long time can lead to a possible loss.
 Here you will not gain profit, but you will also not have to incur any loss.
 Selling the stock whenever you think it is at its peak price is the best way to go.